DUNE/computing-HWDB/_episodes/07-Using-Python-Upload-Tool.md

 ## Introduction

-The Python HWDB Upload Tool is a package of applications, written in Python that helps users to communicate with the HWDB.
+The Python HWDB Tools is a package of applications, written in Python that helps users to communicate with the HWDB.

 It is consists of multiple applications:
 - Uploader : Uploads massive data to the HWDB.
 User provides data by means of spreadsheets to the app.
 The app then simply uploads them.
 The app can also accept a docket file, along with spreadsheets, in which complex database schema can be defined as well.
 The detail usage is described later in this very page.